-Rock Island State Park is an 883 acre park located on the headwaters of Center Hill Lake at the confluence of the Caney Fork, Collins and Rock Rivers.
+Rock Island State Park is an 883 acre park located on the headwaters of Center Hill Lake at the confluence of the Caney Fork, Collins and Rocky Rivers.
 The rugged beauty of the park includes the Caney Fork Gorge below Great Falls Dam.
 These overlooks are some of the most scenic and significant along the Eastern Highland Rim.
 Great Falls is a 30 foot horseshoe cascading waterfall, located below the 19th century cotton textile mill that it powered over 100 years ago.
 Rock Island became a Tennessee State Park in 1969.

 The Caney Fork River Gorge contains scenic overlooks, waterfalls, deep pools and limestone paths perfect for hiking, swimming, fishing, kayaking and exploring.
 The park’s whitewater sections attract professional freestyle kayakers from around the world.
 It also features a natural sand beach and boating access on Center Hill Lake.

 Rock Island State Park has some of the finest Tennessee State Park cabins.
 All ten, three bedroom, two bathroom cabins, are open year-round.
 They are located a half-mile from the natural sand beach along the Caney Fork River.
 The park also has two campgrounds offering 60 different campsites that can accommodate RVs, trailers and tents.